netm4ul/netm4ul/README.md

 ### CLI

 ```
   -client           : Set the node as client
+  -completion       : Create bash autocompletion script
-  -config  : Custom config file path (default "netm4ul.conf")
+  -config <string>  : Custom config file path (default "netm4ul.conf")
+  -info             : Prints infos
-  -mode    : Mode of execution.
+  -mode <string>    : Mode of execution.
 Simple alias to list of module.
 See the config file (default "stealth")
-  -modules : List of modules executed
+  -modules <string> : List of modules executed
+  -no-colors        : Disable color printing
   -server           : Set the node as server
-  -targets : List of targets, comma separated
+  -targets <string> : List of targets, comma separated
   -verbose          : Enable verbose output
   -version          : Print the version
 ```

+You can add the autocompletion with `source <(./netm4ul -completion)` (bash only at the moment)

 Example :